All Eyes on Fireworks Safety

 Physicians at Mass.
 Eye and Ear urge you to recognize that the safest way to enjoy fireworks is to leave it to the professionals.
 Take advantage of any professional – and often free – fireworks displays that are available this Independence Day.

 Even during a professional display, never handle any fireworks that might remain.
 If previously ignited, these can discharge and cause injuries.
 Children should be told not to pick up fireworks if they find them, and to tell an adult immediately.

 If an eye injury does occur:

 - Do not try to remove any protruding objects from the eye.

 - Flush the eye with water to remove any particles that are present.

 - Cover the eye loosely for comfort and seek immediate medical attention.

 Mass.
-Eye and Ear’s Emergency Department and Eye Trauma Service provides specialized care to patients who have suffered severe and extensive eye injuries.
-The Eye Trauma Service is open 24-hours a day, seven days a week.
+Eye and Ear’s Emergency Department and Eye Trauma Service provide specialized care to patients who have suffered severe and extensive eye injuries.
+The Emergency Department is open 24 hours a day, seven days a week.
 For more information, contact the Emergency Department and Eye Trauma Service at 617-573-3431.

 Mass.
-Eye and Ear wishes you a fun-filled and safe holiday!
-Leave fireworks displays to the professionals!
+Eye and Ear wishes you a fun-filled and safe holiday, but please leave fireworks displays to the professionals!